-On January 12, 2017, Compassion & Choices Hawaii launched in a dual-pronged strategy to bring definitive access to medical aid in dying to the Aloha State, announcing legal action and a legislative campaign.
+On January 12, 2017, Compassion & Choices announced a dual-pronged approach to bring definitive access to medical aid in dying to the Aloha State through a legislative campaign and legal action.

-Alston Hunt Floyd & Ing and Compassion & Choices filed suit on Wednesday on behalf of a Hawaii resident with terminal cancer, John Radcliffe, and a physician asserting the Hawaii constitution and existing state law allow the practice of medical aid in dying.
-Medical aid in dying gives mentally competent, terminally ill adults the option […]Read More
+Alston Hunt Floyd & Ing and Compassion & Choices filed suit on behalf of a Hawai‘i resident with terminal cancer, John Radcliffe, and a physician asserting the Hawai‘i constitution and existing state law allow the practice of medical aid in dying.